pmarino84/react-store/README.md

     }
   ```

-2. if the reducer only handles an action you can create it by calling the built-in function called `handleAction`:
+2. if the reducer only handle one action you can create it by calling the built-in function called `handleAction`:

   ```javascript
   import handleAction from "@pietro-marino/reactjs-store/handleAction";